jlaframboise/ImageMessenger/README.md

-# ImageMessenger
+# Image Messenger

-This program ia a graphical program to take user input, encrypt the text into a picture, save it and send it over a socket connection where it will be decrypted by the other computer by comparing it to the same base image.
-The plaintext will then be displayed on the other user's GUI.
+Steganography is the technique of hiding text in an image.
+After reading more on steganography, I built this stegenographic image messenger to encode text into images by modifying the RGB values + or - 1 to indicate a 0 or 1.
+I used socket programming to connect a client and server and allow them to send images containing hidden text.
+The graphical user interface was made with TkInter in Python.

+With this program you can use a pre-shared library of images to hide text inside, and send them over a network.
+If both parties only send the modified image and keep secret the only copies of the original image, this method ensures perfect secrecy against anyone who captures the modified image.

-There is a window to select image and role, then two different windows depending on role selected to set up connection, then there is a final window in which they can communicate.
+There is a window to select image and role (server / client), a window depending on role selected to set up the socket connection, then there is a final window in which they can communicate.

-***REQUIRED:
-    -Python 3,
+---

+*** REQUIRED:
+- Python 3
-    -Pillow (fork of PIL library) *only one not included with python, -TkInter,
+- Pillow (fork of PIL library) *only one not included with python
-    -Socket,
-    **Files:
+- TkInter
+- Socket

+*** Files:
-        An image called TestImagePython.png in your current directory.
+- An image called TestImagePython.png in your current directory.
-        -You can name the image whatever you want, just update the filename in the GUI.
+- You can name the image whatever you want, just update the filename in the GUI.